revdancatt/CAT422-glitch-location-viewer/README.md

 Its not tested on all browsers and is for demo purposes only.

+## Server

+The backend server can be found here: https://github.com/revdancatt/CAT424-glitch-backend

 ## Location JSON files

 All the locations in the game have been converted from their original [.xml files](https://github.com/tinyspeck/glitch-locations) into JSON files.
 Not all the content in the .xml has been ported over to the JSON *yet*, but there's enough to build the scene.
 You can find them in the `locations` directory.